 - Owner’s advisor.
 An owner can choose to hire a firm to provide technical and advisory services during procurement, contracting, and management of a project.
 An owner’s advisor that is experienced with design-build can help guide an owner in developing a risk allocation strategy by conducting a project risk assessment early in the procurement process.

 - WDBC Handbook.
-The WDBC’s Handbook has a chapter titled “Apportioning and Managing Project Risk.”
-This chapter contains a wide range of risk-related information including the principles of risk allocation, key contractual considerations, and details of typical risk allocations for different types of collaborative project delivery.
+The WDBC’s Water and Wastewater Design-Build Handbook has a chapter titled “Risk Management and Contracts (5th edition update).”
+This chapter contains a wide range of risk-related information including the principles of risk allocation, key contractual considerations, and details of typical risk allocations for different types of collaborative delivery.

 - Industry feedback.
 Issuing a draft contract to the marketplace before the procurement commences or to all interested teams during the procurement can provide valuable feedback and help optimize risk allocation.